-Most likely you’ve already heard of this Dump Cake with Cherries recipe and have even made it before.
+Most likely you’ve already heard of this easy cherry pineapple dump cake recipe and have made it yourself.

 Needless to say, it’s been around for a long time!